-We studied out-of-equilibrium chemistry in \hh-dominant atmospheres typical of temperate sub-Neptunes, combining experimental and numerical simulations.
+We studied out-of-equilibrium chemistry in \hh-dominant atmospheres typical of temperate sub-Neptunes by combining experimental and numerical simulations.
 This approach complements previous laboratory studies by enabling more accurate molecular identification and clearer elucidation of reaction pathways.
-Our experiments, which are based on the combined use of mass spectrometry and infrared spectroscopy, have enabled the reliable detection of reduced (\cchh, \cchhhh, \cchhhhhh) and oxidized (CO, \coo, \hho, \hhco, \chhhoh, \chhhcho) species in gas mixtures covering a wide range of C/O ratios and metallicities.
+Our experiments, which are based on the combined use of MS and IR spectroscopy, enabled the reliable detection of reduced (\cchh, \cchhhh, \cchhhhhh) and oxidized (CO, \coo, \hho, \hhco, \chhhoh, \chhhcho) species in gas mixtures covering a wide range of C/O ratios and metallicities.
 The use of the 0D photochemical model allowed us to extract abundance trends and identify formation pathways.

-Hydrocarbon compounds are produced, particularly in methane-rich atmospheres.
-The efficiency of this organic growth increases with metallicity in \chhhh-rich and CO-rich atmospheric analogues.
-In \coo-rich atmospheric analogues, oxidative loss reactions become predominant and limit the formation of hydrocarbons.
-The formation of hydrocarbons from methane can be explained by reaction pathways that have already been well studied in the atmospheres of the solar system, whereas their formation from oxidized reactants — CO or \coo — involves more reaction intermediates and a change in the predominance of certain pathways.
+Hydrocarbon compounds are produced in methane-rich atmospheres in particular.
+The efficiency of this organic growth increases with metallicity in \chhhh-rich and CO-rich atmospheric analogs.
+In \coo-rich atmospheric analogs, oxidative loss reactions become predominant and limit the formation of hydrocarbons.
+The formation of hydrocarbons from methane can be explained by reaction pathways that have already been well studied in the atmospheres of the Solar System, whereas their formation from oxidized reactants — CO or \coo — involves more reaction intermediates and a change in the predominance of certain pathways.
 This explains the lower abundance of reduced organic compounds in an oxidized atmosphere, combined with the emergence of oxidation pathways that consume reaction intermediates, which have more influence for low C/O ratios.
-The addition of oxygen diversifies the chemistry and leads in particular to the formation of the oxidized organic compounds presented above, in CO-rich and \coo-rich mixtures.
-The combination of \chhhh and CO is two-fold.
+The addition of oxygen diversifies the chemistry, and in CO-rich and \coo-rich mixtures in particular, it leads to the formation of the oxidized organic compounds presented above.
+The combination of \chhhh and CO has a twofold effect.
 On the one hand, it provides carbon-rich atmospheres, which promote the efficient formation of hydrocarbons.
 On the other hand, it leads to moderately oxygenated atmospheres, which promote the formation of oxidized organic compounds without overly enhancing the pathways for hydrocarbon destruction.